 There was a realised capital return of £2.1 million (September 2010: nil) generated from the divestment of the Company's holding in NGW Arqiva junior debt and from the redemption of the holding in Thames Water junior debt.
-The repayment of substantially all the residual I2 vendor loan notes and the repayment of a small portion of the shareholder loan to Eversholt was made at carrying value and generated no realised profits.
-Each of these transactions are described in more detail on page 11.
+The repayment of substantially all the residual $I^2$ vendor loan notes and the repayment of a small portion of the shareholder loan to Eversholt was made at carrying value and generated no realised profits.
+Each of these transactions are described in more detail in the Movements in portfolio value section.